BinhPQ2/Holocure_Fishing_Automation_Tool/README.md

-# holofishing
+# Holocure Fishing Automation Tool
 Bot for fishing in Holocure

-Hardcoded for 1920x1080 fullscreen.
+Hardcoded for 1920x1080 full-screen.

 Hardcoded for WASD + SPACE controls.